zamazan4ik/awesome-pgo/article/article.md

 ### Ocaml

-Out of the box the `ocamlopt` compiler has no support for PGO.
+Out of the box, the `ocamlopt` compiler has no support for PGO.
 However, there is a dedicated a bit out-dated tool - [ocamlfdo](https://github.com/gretay-js/ocamlfdo).
-Jane Street (probably the largest enterprise Ocaml [user](https://www.janestreet.com/technology/), you even can check their [tech-talks](https://www.janestreet.com/tech-talks/jane-and-compiler/) about the Ocaml compiler) internally uses "a bit" modified Ocaml compiler - [ocaml-flambda](https://github.com/ocaml-flambda/flambda-backend).
+Jane Street (probably the largest enterprise Ocaml [user](https://www.janestreet.com/technology/), you even can check their [tech talks](https://www.janestreet.com/tech-talks/jane-and-compiler/) about the Ocaml compiler) internally uses "a bit" modified Ocaml compiler - [ocaml-flambda](https://github.com/ocaml-flambda/flambda-backend).
 If you want to try PGO with Ocaml - please ask Greta Yorsh aka [gretay-js](https://github.com/gretay-js).
 More details you can find in [this](https://github.com/ocaml/ocaml/issues/12200) discussion on GitHub.
 Hopefully, one day all this great work will be merged to the upstream and all Ocaml users will be able to use PGO for their applications.

 ### Cobol